 Over-discharge is defined as the condition in which a battery discharges further than this minimum voltage.

 Over-discharging can be very harmful to battery lifespan and its integrity.
 In fact, an over-discharged battery can be dangerous.
-For example, in the case of lithium-ion accumulators, over-discharge leads to irreversible damage and loss of capacity.
-If the voltage of a cell falls below the minimum voltage, it should no longer be used.
-It is very likely that copper bridges have formed, which then can lead to a short circuit.
-In this state, the cell becomes unstable and heats up a lot, creating a fire hazard.
-Deep discharged lithium-ion batteries should not be reused for safety reasons.
+For example, in the case of lithium-ion accumulators, over-discharge can cause permanent damage and significant capacity loss.
+In the situation that the voltage of a cell falls below the minimum voltage threshold, it should not be used anymore.
+This is because, in these situations, it’s highly probable that copper bridges were created.
+This, in turn, can be the direct cause of a short circuit.
+This is the most dangerous stage because the battery accumulates a lot of heat in a short amount of time, becoming an immediate fire hazard.
+Therefore, deep-discharged lithium-ion batteries present a very high risk and should never be used again.

 Over-discharge protection in power banks